stormpath/stormpath-sdk-node/one-dot-o.md

 * We will no longer support access tokens in the URL, we will only accept it in the Authorization header

-* scope factory should return a string, not an array
+* Scope factory should return a string, not an array

-* "Granted Scopes" on client credentials authentication result should be a string.
+* "Granted Scopes" on client credentials authentication result should be a string

 ## Client Constructor:

 The client constructor is confusing, as we accept the entire stormpath configuration object.
 As such, to manually specify an API Key ID and Secret, you need to do the following:

 ```